ccfelius/WIDS/README.md

 # Women in Data Science
-Wids Datathon github for team ???
+Wids Datathon github for team Queen B (Refers to Blair Waldorf from GG)

 ### Install & fetch data from Kaggle for WIDS 2022